stackleader/stackleader.github.io/_posts/2016-06-24-implementing-grpc-service-client.markdown

 ---
 layout: post
-title:  "Implementing gRPC service and client"
+title:  "Implementing gRPC Service and Client"
 description: "This explains how to use generated gRPC code to implement and consume gRPC services"
 imageSmall: /img/blog/grpc.png
 imageLarge: /img/blog/grpc_large.png